Can a Christian celebrate Diwali, a festival for Hindus, Sikhs, and Jains?

 "The Hindu festival of lights, Diwali, was last Tuesday.
 The night before, there was a parade here in New Nickerie.
 Hundreds of people carrying candles walked along the parade route along with cars, tractors, and even a couple of boats covered in Christmas-type lighting.
 It was neat to see so many people from the community involved in something like this.
 That is something that doesn't happen very often.

 "At dusk, the Hindus put out all types of lights around their homes.
 The most common were small clay pots filled with coconut oil.
-By tradition, Hindu families stay up until all of their lights burn out.
+By tradition, Hindu families stay up until their lights all burn out.
 As it got dark, all I could see were lights everywhere.
 It was beautiful.
 I even put out candles at my house.

 "Almost everyone from the clinic where I work asked me to stop by their house that next day.
 Though they must stay home to observe the holiday, they usually ask friends of other faiths to come visit them.
 I only made it to two houses.
 Still, I was sent home with enough food for the week."